 It was wonderful.
 He got a lot of smooches and treats when we were done. 😊

-And then, because I believe in killing fear with fire, I untacked, rode Ezhno for a bit, and then tacked Rags up again after TrainerA was gone.
+And then I untacked, rode Ezhno for a bit, and then tacked Rags up again after TrainerA was gone.
 We did some more cantering.
-I even had a moment where I turned the corner, looked up, saw the long side of the arena stretched out in front of me, and was like “well, what if I just…” and boom, I gave a kiss and suddenly we were charging down the wall at Mach 10 because racehorse, remember?
+I even had a moment where I turned the corner, looked up, saw the long side of the arena stretched out in front of me, and was like “well, what if I just…” and boom, I gave a kiss and suddenly we were charging down the wall at Mach 10!
 It was even more wonderful.
 I laughed a lot.

 I’ve incorporated a little bit of canter work into our rides since then and things are going great!
 Now that the moment has passed, I can look back at the first time I cantered him and recognize that most of my worries were more centered around the anticipation of the fear I thought I’d feel.
 When TrainerA didn’t give me time to build up that anticipation into real fear, everything went perfect.